 Like a popular slasher film, there had to be a sequel.
 So we’re back in time for Halloween to haunt you once more with the most frightening cruise stories ever posted on a forum or Facebook fan page.
 Behold the demonic powers of the Caribbean sun, the drunk who tries to sink a ship and […]

 After covering worthy if controversial topics such as boorish balcony behavior, buffet table hogs, and port shopping mishaps, we got a letter in our Sea-Mail mailbag that made us pause.
 “Why don’t you have a positive thread or two or three?” writes Joseph J. Coppola.
 “Just once.”
 No question, fiery subjects, to which we’ll add […]

 Seems for many cruisers, ripping that Band-Aid off at the end of a cruise is the way to go.
 Spurred by Azamara Club Cruises‘ recent plan to test late checkout, we asked fans on our Facebook page if they’d pay to stay onboard for a few extra hours on dreaded debarkation day.
 We were surprised […]

 Those parents among us understand Norwegian Cruise Line’s predicament: Tell people the name of the bundle of joy you’re expecting and everyone’s a critic.
 This phenomenon is amplified when you ask for input, as Norwegian did recently with its Project Breakaway ships set to debut in 2013 and 2014.
 Although cruisers sent in the possibilities, […]

 Some people get barbed wire, butterflies or Chairman Mao.
-Cruise Critic Facebook friend Julie Arline Scott has proudly adorned her legs with Royal Caribbean‘s Crown & Anchor logo.
+Cruise Critic Facebook friend Julie Arline Scott has adorned her ankles with Royal Caribbean‘s Crown & Anchor.
+Please share this post!